-I am a freelance supply teacher, private tutor and outdoor education instructor based in Oxford.
+I am a freelance private tutor and outdoor education instructor based in Oxford.
+I am also the managing director of Gallery Bouldering, a brand new climbing wall opening in Oxford in early 2024.

 I read Physics at St Anne’s College, Oxford, graduating in 2000.
 I remained at St Anne’s whilst taking my PGCE at the Department of Education, and then took up a post as a teacher of Physics at John Mason School, Abingdon, in June 2001, which I held for ten years.
 I quickly gained a reputation both as an excellent classroom practitioner (frequently rated as outstanding in observations and inspections) and a strong disciplinarian.
 I was co-opted onto the school’s senior cover rota during only my second year in post, and promoted to Educational Visits Coordinator at the beginning of my third year.